 At times, Hillcoat paints small sketches outdoors to use as reference for larger studio paintings.
 She enjoys the challenge of working in variety of mediums — acrylic, oil, watercolour and alcohol ink.
 Hillcoat considers her painting style realistic, but softer and less detailed.
 The artist sums up her work this way.
 “Around every corner is a picture to be painted — it’s impossible to capture the beauty of everything you see.
 Each time is a new beginning.
 I try to capture the mood ‘elusive and free’, hoping for a painting that reflects ‘my perspective’ .
 If YOU like my creation, it truly is a work of art!”

 On most Mondays you’ll find Pat painting outside, during the summer in Muskoka, and the winter in Florida.
 If you see her, stop to say hello.
 She would love to meet you and answer your questions about painting en plein air.

 Pat Hillcoat shares her joy of plein air painting with other artists at workshops offered throughout Muskoka.
-To learn more about her art and workshops, call 705-645-8411 , email: email@example.com or visit her website at www.patsperspective.com
+To learn more about her art and workshops, call 705-645-8411, email: email@example.com or visit www.patsperspective.com

 About the Author: Muskoka writer and visual artist Wendie Donabie paints pictures with words and flavours her creations with alliteration, similes and metaphors.
 When words won’t do the job, she turns to her easel and paints what stirs her heart and soul – most often her love of the natural world.
 Wendie has published work in magazines and in poetry and literary collections.
 At this time, she is working on a murder mystery set in a forested resort area somewhere in North America.
 Wendie is co-founder of Muskoka Authors Association, operates Heron’s Nest Studio Gallery and is one of the organizers of ARTrail Muskoka.
 Follow her on Facebook, Instagram and www.WendieDonabie.com.